kwalczak80/Speedy-cars/README.md

   - Email address
   - If the user is logged in, a button to book a test drive will be also visible(please read about this feature below).

-The user has an option to return to view all cars by clicking on the **Back to cars** button which is located above the car main photo.
+The user has the option to return to viewing all cars by clicking on the **Back to cars** button, which is located above the car's main photo.

 ![Car page view](docs/images/existing-features/car-page/car-page-view.JPG)

 ### Thumbinals

-When the user clicks on the **More info** button they will be redirected to the page to view more details about the car they interested about.
+When the user clicks on the **More info** button, they will be redirected to the page to view more details about the car they are interested in.

 ![Thumbinails main picture](docs/images/existing-features/thumbinails/thumbinails-main-picture.JPG)

 On this page, additional images of the car will be available to view below the main picture as thumbnails.
-Once clicked on the thumbnail it will enlarge and the user will be able to scroll through all available images.
+Once clicked on the thumbnail, it will enlarge and the user will be able to scroll through all available images.
-The user can use the keyboard left or right keys or arrows keys presented on the screen to scroll through all available images.
+The user can use the keyboard left or right keys or arrow keys presented on the screen to scroll through all available images.

 ![Thumbinails example 1](docs/images/existing-features/thumbinails/thumbinails-example-1.JPG)